RamZallan/jewish-persistence-pledge/pages/how-to-use.md

       when challenges come up around antisemitism, and support each other to stand up in constructive ways.

       2. Decide whether it makes more sense to get together in person or online, keeping in mind health and safety.
 Arrange for each of you to have your own interactive copy of the pledge, so you can each note your own thoughts on it.
 Here’s a version you can print out, or one which can be filled in onscreen. \[add links later]

       3. Come ready to listen.
-Use any prompts you like below, or just talk.
+[Use any prompts](https://www.aprilrosenblum.com/7623064058239) you like below, or just talk.
 When you encounter differences, remember that the goal is not to defeat each other’s arguments, but to build toward being each other’s partners.
 Be open to being surprised by the insights your partner has, even if there are perspectives you don’t share.
 Share from your own personal experience.

-         If you are someone who has done a lot of learning about anti-racism, and you are meeting with a partner who has done less, resist falling into any habits of talking down to them and try to set aside anxieties or preoccupations you might feel about correcting them.
+         If you are a white Jew who has done a lot of learning about anti-racism, and you are meeting with a partner who has done less, resist falling into any habits of talking down to them and try to set aside anxieties or preoccupations you might feel about correcting them.
 Especially listen to experiences your partner may have had with antisemitism, or incidents they suspected were antisemitism.
 When our concerns and painful experiences are taken seriously, it becomes easier to grow and experiment with new ways of doing things.
       4. Debate and disagreement is welcome - with each other, and with the text.
 Use your interactive copy of the pledge to make notes about parts that move you as well as parts you don’t connect with.
-Know that **the goal of this conversation is not to get your partner to sign.** It’s to use the question, “Could you see yourself signing this?” as an entry point into the deeper conversations our community needs to have about antisemitism, anti-Blackness, and our future.
+Know that the goal of this conversation is not to get your partner to sign.
+It’s to use the question, “Could you see yourself signing this?” as an entry point into the deeper conversations our community needs to have about antisemitism, anti-Blackness, and our future.

       5. If your partner does sign on, follow up to offer them support.
 For non-Black Jews, signing the pledge includes committing to new conversations with others (see “We will bring our people with us.”).
 Reach out to your partner to ask if they’ve had a chance to schedule a conversation of their own.
 If not, ask them if anything is holding them back or makes it feel challenging.
 Would they like to talk through their hesitations with you?
-Would it help them to role-play, or to think aloud with you about how to approach the people they’re thinking of?
+Would it help them to role-play, or to think aloud with you about how to approach the people they’re thinking of

       6. Stick together.
 Support each other to get more involved in local BLM work and related projects.
 Encourage each other to build and deepen relationships with non-Jews in this work.
 When concerns about antisemitism arise in your community or in this movement, help each other to think through the best possible ways to respond.
 If you notice that local Jewish communal responses to these concerns seem ill-conceived, help each other to play leading roles in redirecting the community toward constructive action.